thiagoalves-dev/thiagoalves.dev/content/posts/en-us/should-you-use-api-resources-with-laravel-yes.md

 ### Then

-I've been using this resource for at least two years without interruption and I've never stopped.
-No matter how simple the API method I need to implement, I always end up using Resources.
+I've been using this resource for at least two years without interruption, and I've never stopped.
+No matter how simple the API method I need to implement, I always end up using API Resources.

-It is important to make it clear that in the code above, it is possible to make a series of optimizations, but I chose to try to be more didactic.
+It is important to clarify that in the code above, it is possible to make a series of optimizations, but I chose to be more didactic.

-All code for the examples is in my [github repository](https://github.com/thiagoalves-dev/laravel-storage-example), if you want to use it in your tests.
+All code for the examples is in my [github repository](https://github.com/thiagoalves-dev/laravel-storage-example) in case you want to use it for your tests.

 See you later!